Phonics Worksheets

 At this stage, the goal is letter-sound association: the child hears "s" and says "sss", sees the letter 's' and says "sss."
 Worksheet activities: letter tracing with sound production, picture-matching (which picture starts with 's'?), and letter recognition across different fonts.

-Do not rush to CVC words until the child can produce the first 6 sounds (s, a, t, p, i, n) reliably from memory.
+Do not rush to CVC words until the child can produce the first 6 sounds (s, a, t, i, p, n) reliably from memory.
 This usually takes 2–4 weeks of daily 10-minute sessions.

 Focus: CVC word blending + simple reading